Apply to KSU as a Freshman or Transfer Freshman

 - Notarized Affidavit of Successful Completion

-- Note: Submit with the final portfolio only after high school graduation.
-If your high school graduation date is in the future, your confirmation email will include a link to complete the form at this time.
+- Note: Submit with this portfolio only after high school graduation.
+If your high school graduation date is in the future, your confirmation email will include a link to complete the form at that time

 - Submit official SAT or ACT Scores